TeenYoga Teacher Training Course

 Yoga and Mindfulness to Teens Teacher Training

 We offer a standard 5 day course directed towards professionals in the fields of education, medicine and holistic sciences.
+We also run a 2 day foundation course, which can either be used as a refresher or as a starter course.
 We also offer tailored courses for schools and other organisations working with young people, please get in touch to find out how we can support your needs.
+There is a lively and very active suport group online and also a biannual meet up in London as well as an annual AGM conference in London to keep you abreast of any important policy, funding, research or educational changes that have taken place.
+To find out more, please check www.teenyogafoundation.com.

 Introduction to the Teen Yoga Course

 The TeenYoga course will train you to teach yoga and mindfulness to young people.
 It has been constructed with the help of specialist adolescent Neuroscientists, Anatomists, Psychologists and Yoga Teachers.
 It is now taught in several continents across the world.
-Approx. 2-3 students on each course are funded either by their council, school, NHS dept or Sportivate, Sportivate may also fund you to deliver sessions after you have graduated.
+Approx. 2-3 students on each course are funded either by their council, school or NHS dept.

 Charlotta Martinus launched this course for the first time in 2004 in response to the growing need to care for our young people and give them respite from stress and anxiety.